vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Papers/Dropout - A Way to Prevent Networks from Overfitting.md

 	This applies dropout to purely the inputs, $y$.

 - During testing, you then must multiply the weights by the probability $p$ to scale the weights in combination with the $2^n$ thinned networks.
-Or during training, you can scale the the activations through a division of $y$ (or $a$ depending on the layer) by $p$.
+- Or during training, you can scale the the activations through a division of $y$ (or $a$ depending on the layer) by $p$.
+This is called 'inverted dropout'

 	![[Screenshot 2024-06-04 at 9.57.58 AM.png]]